Kalyanruskin/The-Score-of-Sales-Uncovering-Music-Store-data/README.md

 ## Usage

--Connect to your SQL-compatible database engine.
+Connect to your SQL-compatible database engine.

--Open and execute the SQL queries provided in the Music_store_Query.sql file.
+Open and execute the SQL queries provided in the Music_Store_database.sql file

--Review the results to gain insights into the music store's sales data.
+Review the results to gain insights into the music store's sales data.

 ## SQL Queries